madhu14t/FlampyBirmd-Game/README.md

 *Download and extract the Flampy Birmd 2.0 .zip file to access the game.*
 *Open the FlampyBirmd.exe to run the game*

 I have started working on another UNITY 2D project.
-This time i am attempting to recreate a platformer inspired by Mario forever with the knowledge i have gained from this project.
+This time I am attempting to recreate a platformer inspired by Mario forever with the knowledge i have gained from this project.

 ***A TINY ACHIEVEMENT***